Main Office: 20541 Pascal Way Lake Forest, CA 92630

 Carpets

 Adding carpets or area rugs to your home office can serve a dual purpose: aesthetics and soundproofing.
-Soft floor coverings can absorb sound, diminishing the room’s reverberations and echoes.
-They also provide the added benefit of making the workspace feel cozier.
+Soft floor coverings can soak up sound, cutting down on echoes and making the room quieter.
+Plus, they make the workspace feel cozier.

 Sealing Gaps

-Small gaps in windows, doors, or even wall joints can be significant conduits for sound.
-Sealing these gaps with weatherstripping or acoustic sealants can prevent sound leakage, adding another layer of insulation against outside noise.
+Small gaps in windows, doors, or wall joints can let sound through easily.
+Sealing these gaps with weatherstripping or acoustic sealants can stop sound leakage.
+This adds an extra layer of insulation against outside noise.

 man working on his computer